ricsign/ricsign/README.md

 -->

-- 🔭 I’m currently study Computer Science at the University of Waterloo.
+- 🔭 I’m currently a first-year Computer Science student at the University of Waterloo.
 - 😄 Pronouns: He/Him